 \section{Problem Formulation}

-We consider a distributed computing system consisting of $ M $ servers, indexed by $ m $ for $ m \in \mathcal{M} := \{1, ..., M\} $.
-The system stores a collection of items, such as key-value pairs, objects, files, etc. They are partitioned into equally-sized data chunks.
-Each server holds some data chunks, and a data chunk can be replicated across multiple servers.
-For each $ m \in \mathcal{M} $, we denote by $ \mathcal{D}_m $ the set of data chunks stored in server $ m $.
-The intersection $ \mathcal{D}_m \cap \mathcal{D}_{m'} $ can be non-empty for different $ m $ and $ m' $ in $ \mathcal{M} $.
-We make no particular assumptions about data chunk distributions.
-We assume that the placement of data chunks is given and does not change over time.
+We consider a distributed computing system comprising $M$ servers, indexed by $m$ for $m \in \mathcal{M} := \{1, ..., M \}$.
+The system stores a collection of data items, such as key-value pairs, objects, or files, partitioned into equally-sized data chunks.
+Each server holds a subset of these data chunks, and each chunk can be replicated across multiple servers.
+For each server $m \in \mathcal{M}$, let $\mathcal{D}_m$ denote the set of data chunks stored on it, where $\mathcal{D}_m \cap \mathcal{D}_{m’}$ can be non-empty for $m \neq m’$.
+Key notations and acronyms used in this paper are summarized in Table \ref{tab_notation} and Table \ref{tab_acronym}, respectively.

-Jobs arrive in the system online, one by one, for execution.
-Each job consists of multiple independent tasks that process different data partitions.
-Each task takes one data chunk as input, and the tasks of the same job are assumed to have equal demands on the compute resources.
-We denote by $ c \in \mathbb{N}^+ $ the $ c $-th job (also referred to as job $ c $) in chronological order.
-Further, we use $ \mathcal{T}_c $ to represent the set of tasks in job $ c $, and $ d_r $ to represent the data chunk demanded by a task $ r \in \mathcal{T}_c $.
-For each task $ r \in \mathcal{T}_c $, we define
+Jobs arrive dynamically, one at a time, for execution.
+Each job consists of multiple independent tasks, where each task processes a specific data partition.
+A task requires exactly one data chunk as input, and all tasks within a job are assumed to have identical computational demands.
+Let $c \in \mathbb{N}^+$ denote the $c$-th job (also referred to as job $c$) in chronological order.
+Further, let $\mathcal{T}_c$ represent the set of tasks in job $c$, and let $d_r$ denote the data chunk required by a task $r \in \mathcal{T}_c$.
+For each task $r \in \mathcal{T}_c$, the set of available servers capable of processing the task is defined as:

-as the set of its \textit{available servers}.
-Due to data locality, each task should be assigned to one of its available servers for processing.
-We assume that each server $ m $ has a sufficiently large queue, denoted by $ q_m $, to store the outstanding job tasks.
-For analysis purposes, we divide the time into time slots of identical length.
+To maintain data locality, each task must be assigned to one of its available servers for execution.
+Each server $m$ maintains a queue $q_m$ to store outstanding tasks, with no predefined limit on queue size.
+For analysis purposes, the system’s time is divided into discrete, identical time slots.

-We denote by $ \mu_m^c $ the profiled number of tasks for job $ c $ that can be processed at server $ m $ within a time slot.
-We define the initial \textit{busy time} of each server $ m $ just before job $c$'s arrival, denoted by $ b_m^c $, as the number of time slots required to finish all the outstanding job tasks in the corresponding queue.
-The initial busy time $ b_m^c $ can be estimated using the following equation:
+Each server $m$ has a task processing capacity characterized by $\mu_m^c$, representing the number of tasks from job $c$ that server $m$ can process within a single time slot.
+The initial busy time of each server $m$ just before job $c$’s arrival, denoted by $b_m^c$, is the number of time slots required to process all tasks currently queued at server $m$.
+This busy time can be estimated using: